Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 ## Iceberg catalogs

 Snowflake has support for Iceberg tables via built-in and external catalogs, including:
-- Snowflake built-in catalog (metadata managed by Snowflake’s built-in information schema)
+- Snowflake Horizon (the built-in catalog)
-- Polaris/Open Catalog (managed Polaris)*
+- Polaris/Open Catalog (managed Polaris)
-- Glue Data Catalog*
+- Glue Data Catalog (Iceberg REST catalog integration is recommended)
-- Iceberg REST Compatible*
+- Iceberg REST Compatible

-*_dbt catalog support coming soon._
+dbt supports the Snowflake built-in catalog and Iceberg REST compatible catalogs (Polaris, Open Catalog, Glue Data Catalog, Unity Catalog) on dbt-snowflake.

 To use an externally managed catalog (anything outside of the built-in catalog), you must set up a catalog integration.
 To do so, you must run a SQL command similar to the following.